 Download MobaXterm from the official website

-After downloading MobaXterm, extract and open it.
+After downloading MobaXterm, open it.
 Then, select Session

 In the Session settings interface, choose SSH